Yuen Long New Town: Transport

-Before Tai Lam Tunnel was opened, the Castle Peak Road and Tuen Mun Road forms the arteries of traffic with urban Kowloon.
+Before the Tai Lam Tunnel was opened, the Castle Peak Road and Tuen Mun Road formed the main arteries of traffic with urban Kowloon.
 If the two roads are closed due to accidents or any other reason, it would affect the traffic of Yuen Long.
-The Tai Lam Tunnel, Tuen Ma line and the Light Rail Transit (LRT) provide alternative routes to residents of Yuen Long.
-Some bus routes connected urban area and Yuen Long New Town together by New Territories East highway networks before Tai Lam Tunnel opened.
+The Tai Lam Tunnel and Tuen Ma line provide alternative routes to residents of Yuen Long going to Kowloon while some bus routes connected urban area and Yuen Long New Town together by New Territories East highway networks before Tai Lam Tunnel opened.

 There are two Tuen Ma line stations in the new town, Long Ping and Yuen Long, located near Long Ping Estate and eastern end of the town respectively.
 Light Rail route travels along the main road (Castle Peak Road, commonly known as "Yuen Long Main Road" by locals) located at the centre of the town.
 Yuen Long station is the interchange station of Tuen Ma line and Light Rail.

+The Light Rail system is also located in part of Yuen Long New Town and provides connections to both Tin Shui Wai and Tuen Mun New Towns alongside the Tuen Ma Line.